leonardlan/myTools/debug_checklist.md

+(setq markdown-xhtml-header-content
+      "<style type='text/css'>
+img {
+    vertical-align: middle;
+    width: 32px;
+    height: 32px
+}
+</style>")

 <title>Debug Checklist</title>

 # Debug Checklist

 The things I've learned throughout years of debugging failed renders and bugs.
-Maybe this will one day be scripted and no longer require TDs. :smile:
+Maybe one day this will be scripted and no longer require TDs. :smile:

 ## :computer:Service not found or failing
 - Check logs on client machine